 Your Realtor is an excellent source.
 Inspectors can also be found online or you can ask for referrals from friends.
 Ask for the inspector's credentials and check out their references.

 The American Society of Home Inspectors (ASHI) has developed formal inspection guidelines and a professional code of ethics for its members.
 Membership to ASHI is not automatic; proven field experience and technical knowledge of structures and their various systems and appliances are a prerequisite.
 Rates for the service vary greatly.
 Many inspectors charge about $400-800, but costs go up with the scope of the inspection.

 What is a sewer lateral inspection?

 A homeowner is responsible for their sewer line from the house to the City connection in the street.
-The condition of the sewer line can very greatly, so this is an important inspection as well, possible needed repairs can run from a few hundred dollars to $8,000.
+The condition of the sewer line can very greatly, so this is an important inspection as well, as possibly needed repairs can run from a few hundred dollars to $12,000.

 A termite company inspects the property for termites and dry rot damage.
 The Section 1 work on a termite report is related to active infestation at the property.
 Remedies include fumigation (or alternative treatments), treating for subterranean termites in the ground and dry rot repairs to wood pieces around the home like fascia, door/window jambs and other exterior wood items.